Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Deciding satisfiability of the LG clausal class

-ii) Suppose $B_1$ is a compound-term literal.
-We distinguish two cases of $B_1$. ii)-i First consider $B_1$ is a ground compound-term literal.
-By Lemma \ref{lem:mat_comp_lit} and the fact that $A_1$ and $B_1$ are unifiable by the mgu $\sigma$,~$\sigma$ substitutes all variables in $A_1$ with constants.
-By the fact that $A_1$ contains non-ground compound terms of $C_1$ and the covering property of the \textsf{LG} clauses, $\sigma$ substitutes all variables in $C_1$ with constants, therefore~$C_1\sigma$ is a ground compound-term \textsf{LG} clause.
-As $C$ is ground, applying the \textbf{T-Res} rule to $C$ and~$C_1$ derives the same resolvent as the one applies \textbf{T-Res} rule to $C$ and~$C_1\sigma$ with $\sigma$ the mgu of $A_1$ and~$B_1$.
+ii)-i) First, consider $B_1$ as a ground compound-term literal.
+By Lemma \ref{lem:mat_comp_lit} and the fact that $A_1$ and $B_1$ are unifiable, the mgu $\sigma$ substitutes all variables in $A_1$ with constants.
+By the fact that $A_1$ is a compound-term literal of $C_1$ and the covering property of the \textsf{LG} clauses, $\sigma$ substitutes all variables in $C_1$ with constants, therefore~$C_1\sigma$ is a ground compound-term \textsf{LG} clause.
+As $C$ is ground, applying the \textbf{T-Res} rule to $C$ and~$C_1$ derives the same resolvent as the one when applying the \textbf{T-Res} rule to $C$ and~$C_1\sigma$.
 The fact that $C$ and~$C_1\sigma$ are ground compound-term \textsf{LG} clauses implies that applying the \textbf{T-Res} rule to $C$ and $C_1\sigma$ derives a ground \textsf{LG} clause.
-Hence, $R$ is an \textsf{LG} clause.
+Hence, the resolvent $R$ is an \textsf{LG} clause.